Doukissis Plakentias station: Service

 The station serves the residents of Chalandri, Agia Paraskevi, Gerakas, Vrilissia, Penteli and Melissia neighborhoods, allowing access to the center of Athens, East Attica and the Athens International Airport.

 Overview and connections

 Suburban Railway station

 Doukissis Plakentias Station of the Athens Suburban Railway is on the Kiato/Ano Liosia - Airport route.
 It was inaugurated on July 30, 2004, just before the start of the Olympic Games in Athens.
 The railway station is at the end of Doukissis Plakentias Avenue and the start of Iraklitou Avenue in Chalandri.
 It serves three municipalities and has central dock and spotting line trains.

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: